 If you have medical bills from your accident, your lawyer may be able to help you negotiate the payment of those bills.
-You may choose to pay some of those bills yourself, use pre-settlement legal funding to help pay them, or negotiate a medical lien.
+You may choose to pay some of those bills, use pre-settlement legal funding to help pay them, or negotiate a medical lien.

 Medical Lien-Based Continuing Care